NguyenCQChi/image-tagging/authentication/README.md

 ```

 ### Authentication/Validation
 - Before making API calls, authenticate/validate using `/api/v1/auth/validate`.
 Use Bearer authentication with the accessToken.
-Handle 417 ExpectationFailed and 401 Unauthorized appropriately.
+401 unauthorized errors mean that you need to refresh your tokens.
+417 means that immediately log the user out.

 ### Refresh Token
 - If unauthorized, send a request to `/api/v1/auth/refresh`.
 On success, receive a new AccessToken along with the old refreshToken.
-Handle 417 ExpectationFailed as a malicious user.
+Handle 417 ExpectationFailed as a malicious user and log them out.

 ### Logout
 - Make a request to `/api/v1/auth/revoke` to invalidate all user tokens.
 Remove tokens from browser storage.
 Ignore all status codes in the response.